1 / 20

 3 / 20

-A. when a flag person (flagger) signals you to stop
+B. when a flag person (flagger) signals you to stop

-B. at a railroad crossing
+C. at a streetcar crossing

-D. at a streetcar crossing
+D. at a railroad crossing

 You do not have to stop but must slow down and carefully check for other vehicles: at streetcar crossings, where a policeman or flagman is directing traffic, if a traffic signal is green, and at crossings marked as "exempt" or "abandoned."